• Home

 About Brandon Renfro

 I am an Assistant Professor of Finance at East Texas Baptist University and have a retirement planning and wealth management practice.
-I also write about retirement planning at my website.
+I also write about retirement planning here.
 I have been in the Army National Guard since 2009.
 My wife is a stay at home mom, and we have one daughter.

 Leave a comment and tell us what you think Cancel reply